home-assistant/home-assistant.io/source/_integrations/google.markdown

   - calendar
 ---

-The `google` calendar platform allows you to connect to your [Google Calendars](https://calendar.google.com) and generate binary sensors.
+The `google` integration allows you to connect to your [Google Calendars](https://calendar.google.com) to Home Assistant.
+The integration adds a calendar entity that can trigger automations based on any event on the calendar, or limited to specific matching criteria.
-The sensors created can trigger based on any event on the calendar or only for matching events.
-When you first setup this integration it will generate a new configuration file `google_calendars.yaml` in your configuration directory that will contain information about all of the calendars you can see.
-It also exposes a service to add an event to one of your Google Calendars.

 ## Prerequisites

+You need to configure developer credentials to allow Home Assistant to access your Google Account.

+{% details "Generate Client ID and Client Secret" %}

-Generate a Client ID and Client Secret on
-[Google Developers Console](https://console.developers.google.com/start/api?id=calendar).
+This section explains how to generate a Client ID and Client Secret on [Google Developers Console](https://console.developers.google.com/start/api?id=calendar).

 1. First go to the [Google Developers Console](https://console.developers.google.com/start/api?id=calendar)